r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 So, for the moment, this hostility remains relegated to tongue-clicking and spitting in disgust.

 **Holmes:**
 However, it will take but a single spark to ignite a conflagration.
-Be careful, {(M) Mr. /(F) Ms. } Fujimaru.
+Be careful, [♂ Mr. /♀ Ms. ] Fujimaru.

 **???:**
 Aaaaaah!